 The payoff is price – PayPal is not a good choice for a volume business.
 In the US, PayPal charges a flat 2.7% for in-person transactions, 3.5%+15c for keyed-in transactions and 2.9%+30c for online transactions.
 While there are no set up, monthly or termination fees, if you are processing more than $5000 a month, you may get a better deal with a provider that does.

-If you are a completely newbie then PayPal offers its ‘business in a box’ package, everything you need to set up and operate in ecommerce.
+If you are a completely newbie then PayPal offers its ‘business in a box’ package, everything you need to set up and operate in eCommerce.
 It’s easy to use and very competitively priced – a great option for newbies.
 PayPal also offers a premium subscription service which is worth checking out if you are a slightly bigger operation.
 The basic service really comes into its own when used by small businesses who trade internationally but have a low volume and only occasional credit card transactions.

-- Read the full review: PayPal
+Read the full PayPal Business review.

 8. iPayTotal: best for high risk merchants